Brent-A/devboxwaker/README.md

 .\Setup-ScheduledTask.ps1
 ```

-This will create a Windows scheduled task that runs `Wake-DevBox.ps1` automatically when you log in.
+This will create a Windows scheduled task that runs `Wake-DevBox.ps1` automatically when you log in or unlock your workstation.

 ### 3. Verify the Setup